The GOOGLETRANSLATE function can be used to translate texts from one language to another.

 - You will see that all the sentences are translated.

-You can use the translate function in Google Sheets to translate text from different languages to the desired language.
+You can use Google Sheets translate function for translating text from different languages to the desired language.
 Using the GOOGLETRANSLATE function is very easy and translates text very fast.

 Want to know more formulas and functions in Google Sheets?
 Look at our definitive guide on Google Sheets which covers hundreds of such topics here.
 Enjoy reading!